ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 Gene-level, rather than transcript-level, quantification is standard in scRNA-seq, which means that that alternatively spliced RNA molecules count as the same gene.
-In a nutshell, this quantification is used
-because:

- * droplet-based scRNA-seq use short reads, which can make it impossible to distinguish transcript isoforms; and
+In a nutshell, this quantification is used because droplet-based scRNA-seq use short, single-ended reads, which can make it impossible to distinguish transcript isoforms.
- * even in full-length single-cell approaches (i.e. smart-seq) counting transcripts can lead to inaccurate estimations, largely due to heavy length-bias in RNA-seq.

-Therefore, scRNA-seq uses gene-level quantification.

 To generate gene-level quantifications based on transcriptome quantification, Alevin and similar tools require a conversion between